cartoon nostalgia

 I don't remember it well.
 But it was cool.
 I swear, it was.
 I remember the talking cars, Wheels and Roadie.
 Sort of.
 And they were driven by a brother and sister, who were like racecar drivers or whatever, though I don't remember them that well.
 I also remember liking the name of their uncle, Zachary.
 I dunno if this is the first place I ever heard that name, or what.
 But anyway, he'd like send them on secret missions to fight crime or whatever.

-This had a few shows based on video games like "Donkey Kong" and "Q-Bert."
-And other stuff, but those are mainly what I remember.
+This Saturday morning cartoon aired in 1983-84.
+It was comprised of several microseries based on video games, like "Donkey Kong" and "Q-Bert."
+And other stuff, but those two are mainly what I remember.
 Vaguely.
+I'm sure I enjoyed it at the time, though.

 Scooby-Doo, Where Are You?